WHO WE FUND

 We have funded 33 Equipment and Supplies projects.

 Safe Sleep Initiative Onesie: Elmhurst Hospital

-Elmhurst Hospital Center requested funding from enCourage Kids to implement a safe sleep initiative in its Neonatal Intensive Care Unit.
-Each family that entered their NICU was provided with an infant onesie that reminded parents to lay their child on his/her back when being put to sleep.
+With the support from enCourage Kids, Elmhurst Hospital Center was able to implement a safe sleep initiative in their Neonatal Intensive Care Unit.
+Each family that enters their NICU is provided with an infant onesie that reminds parents to lay their child on his/her back when being put to sleep.
 We love hearing how hospitals are using their resources to educate and spread awareness to their patients and families.

 Hospital Equipment: Vassar Brothers Medical Center

-They are installing much-needed equipment to their Pediatric Unit to help lower the level of anxiety experienced by both the patients and caregivers.
-The TV/Xbox will provide a distraction for the patients and a way for them to interact with their parents, siblings, or other caregivers.
-The IV poles adorned with fun animals will serve as a distraction and perhaps be something the patients even look forward to seeing.
+enCourage Kids is proud to provide funding to Vassar Brother Medical Center to install much-needed equipment and technology to their Pediatric Unit to help lower the level of anxiety experienced by both their patients and caregivers.
+These include IV poles adorned with fun animals to serve as a distraction and be something the patients even look forward to seeing.
 The rocking chairs are invaluable in providing a comfortable, soothing, close-contact means for caregivers to comfort patients in pain or those feeling anxious.
 The MamaRoo® swings are increasingly important to help the increasing number of patients being seen that are born with opioid addiction.
-They need almost constant soothing and the staff is not always able to hold them constantly.
+Children need almost constant soothing and the staff is not always able to hold them constantly.
+TV’s and Xbox’s provide a distraction for their patients and a way for them to interact with their parents, siblings, or other caregivers.

 In 2018, we served over 1.1 million kids throughout the United States.

 In 2016, we supported 121 hospital partners in 8 states.